When was the last time you hoovered your car? Or took it to the car wash? Or, heaven forbid, did a manual car wash?

 While your house and garden sometimes undergo a spring clean (regardless of the season), it’s important not to forget your home away from home – the car!
 It deserves a hoovering just as much as the living room carpet, and a wash almost as often as the dog.

-With our handy list of tips for washing both the inside and outside of your car, your next spare Sunday afternoon is sorted.
+With our handy list of tips for giving both the inside and outside of your car a good wash, your next spare Sunday afternoon is sorted.
 Just be sure to check the weather first, or your efforts could be in vain!

 Part 1: Cleaning Outside The Car